ymjaber/domain-base/docs/why-domainbase.md

 - You value compile-time guidance and code fixes for value objects and enumerations
 - You need domain events and a simple dispatcher to integrate with DI
 - You prefer explicit specifications for query logic

-## When not to use it

-- You need a full persistence/ORM repository framework out-of-the-box
-- You prefer runtime reflection-heavy libraries over compile-time generation